-13. Publication and Postage Requirements
+12. Publication and Postage Requirements

 Any publication generated by an SBDC with program funds, whether copyrighted or not, must include an acknowledgment of support by SBA.
-For further guidance regarding the Use of SBA logo and acknowledgment of support see Part III (A) (13) above.
+For further guidance regarding the Use of the "Powered by SBA" logo and acknowledgment of support see Part III (A) (12) above.
 This includes, but is not limited to, newsletters and training brochures.
 Publications produced by the SBDC must promote SBDC services and provide information of direct benefit to the SBDC's local small business community.

 Lead Centers and SBDC Service Centers are not authorized to utilize any type of SBA postage franking privilege.

-14. Changes in Points of Communication
+13. Changes in Points of Communication

-The SBDC Lead Center Director must notify the SBA District Director(s) and the OSBDC within 10 days when changes occur in contact information such as physical addresses for Lead and Service Centers, telephone numbers, fax numbers, email and website addresses.
+The SBDC Lead Center Director must notify the SBA District Director(s) and the OSBDC within 10 days when changes occur in contact information such as physical addresses for Lead and Service Centers, telephone numbers, fax numbers, email, and website addresses.

-15. Selection of a Lead Center SBDC Director
+14. Selection of a Lead Center SBDC Director